Recycling & Organics

 Oak Bay and the Capital Regional District have committed to diverting more than 70% of all waste from landfills by 2015, and recycling and composting is actively supported and encouraged.
 Not sure if the item in your hand is recyclable?
 Check out myRecyclopedia!

 In 2006, Oak Bay became the first community in Greater Victoria to implement a pilot kitchen organics composting program for 40% of households.
-This program continues, with the remainder of Oak Bay joining the program in 2014.
+This program continues, with a District-wide curbside organics pickup program starting in 2014.

 There are three ways to reduce solid waste in Oak Bay: